WordPress/two-factor/readme.txt

 - `two_factor_user_authenticated` action which receives the logged in `WP_User` object as the first argument for determining the logged in user right after the authentication workflow.
 - `two_factor_token_ttl` filter overrides the time interval in seconds that an email token is considered after generation.
 Accepts the time in seconds as the first argument and the ID of the `WP_User` object being authenticated.

+= PHP and WordPress Version Support =

+Starting from version 1.0.0 of this plugin, it will maintain compatibility with WordPress core versions that are up to one year old, as well as the minimum PHP version supported by those WordPress versions.

 == Frequently Asked Questions ==

 = How can I send feedback or get help with a bug? =